Analysis | The three factions of House Republicans

 Everyone else falls into the accountability group.
 It’s 18 members in total, 10 who voted to impeach Trump and 11 who voted to punish Greene.
 Only three — Reps.
 John Katko (R-N.Y.), Adam Kinzinger (R-Ill.) and Fred Upton (R-Mich.) — voted to do both.
 For everyone else, one vote or the other was more compelling.

 Take Conference Chair Liz Cheney (R-Wyo.), for example.
 Her support for impeaching Trump was fervent and rooted in principle — but her position as a leader of the caucus (preserved in a secret vote Wednesday night) particularly necessitated support of Greene.
-Rep. Nicole Malliotakis (R-N.Y.), by contrast, supports Trump but also represents the New York City borough of Staten Island, home to many police officers and firefighters for whom Greene’s past espousal of 9/11 conspiracy theories would likely be poorly received.
+Rep. Nicole Malliotakis (R-N.Y.), by contrast, supports Trump but also represents the New York City borough of Staten Island, home to many police officers and firefighters for whom Greene’s past false claims about 9/11 would probably be poorly received.

 Even within this group, there’s variation.
 A number, including Malliotakis, voted to reject the electoral votes cast in Arizona and/or Pennsylvania on Jan.
 6. (Two, Reps.
 David G. Valadao (R-Calif.) and Maria Elvira Salazar (R-Fla.), were absent Jan.
 6 because of the coronavirus.)
-But there’s a commonality in them being willing to express disapproval of members of their own party which is obviously uncommon.
+But there’s a commonality in them being willing to express disapproval of members of their own party that is obviously uncommon.

 One can divvy these groups up in a number of ways and it’s likely that, over the next two years, they won’t neatly cohere as solid voting blocs.
 What we can take away from this, though, is that for every House Republican willing to hold another Republican to account, there are seven who toe the Trumpian line.